Eight Ways To Avoid Catching a Cold for Singers and Speakers

-I've personally managed to protect myself from coming down with a bad cold by doing the following:
+The following tips can help to protect you from coming down with a bad cold:

-- Nutrition.
-Regardless of how many times you read about the benefits of eating a healthy diet it bears repeating.
-Stuff yourself with those veggies, fruits, fish, legumes and avoid red meat, all the tempting sugary criminals and high fats.
-Read up on the benefits of virgin olive oil, garlic, kale, broccoli and other super foods.
+3. Nutrition.
+Regardless of how many times you read about the benefits of eating a healthy diet, it bears repeating.
+Stuff yourself with those veggies, fruits, fish, legumes and avoid red meat (or at least limit your servings) as well as all the tempting sugary criminals and high fats.
+Read up on the benefits of virgin olive oil, garlic, kale, broccoli, and other superfoods.

 How Much Water Should I Drink?

 When You Feel That Tickle In Your Throat Coming On

 As soon as that familiar tickle announces itself:

 5. Reach for the nasal saline spray.
 This combination of salt and water washes out germs that linger around waiting for your immune system to become exhausted so they can attack you.
 When you first feel the slightest tickle in your throat you are being alerted that drainage is beginning.
 By flushing your nasal passages you are preventing the mucus from getting too thick and hopefully side-tracking those germs.